oracle/truffleruby/doc/user/ruby-managers.md

 rvm get head
 ```

-Install the latest TruffleRuby release with:
+Install the latest TruffleRuby standalone release with:

 ```bash
 rvm install truffleruby
 ```

-You can also install the latest nightly build of TruffleRuby with:
+You can also install the latest nightly standalone build of TruffleRuby with:

 ```bash
 rvm install truffleruby-head